History of the courts of England and Wales

 Certain former courts of England and Wales have been abolished or merged into or with other courts, and certain other courts of England and Wales have fallen into disuse.

-For nearly 300 years, from the time of the Norman Conquest until 1362, French was the language of the courts, rather than English.
+For just under 600 years, from the time of the Norman Conquest until 1642, French was the language of the courts, rather than English.
 Until the twentieth century, many legal terms were still expressed in Latin.

 Higher civil court system

 Middle Ages

+The royal court originated within the Curia Regis, which began during the twelfth and thirteenth centuries during the reign of Henry Plantagenet.
+Henry II made writs available for purchase by private individuals seeking justice, thus initiating a vast expansion of writs within the common law.
+The increased demand of judicial maters before the Curia Regis in the twelfth century led to the establishment of two central courts: the Court of King's Bench and the Court of Common Pleas.
+These courts became the superior courts to all other courts in England, including local and tribunal courts such as the Hundred Courts and Court of Piepowders.